Joseph Coulon de Jumonville: Jumonville's legacy

 Jumonville's legacy was to resonate significantly throughout the Seven Years' War in the French national consciousness.
-As noted above, within a month of Jumonville's death, his younger brother, Captain Coulon de Villiers, marched on Fort Necessity on the 3rd of July and forced Washington to surrender.
+As noted above, within a month of Jumonville's death, his younger brother, Captain Coulon de Villiers, marched on Fort Necessity on 3 July and forced Washington to surrender.
 The parley between Washington and de Villiers was to be conducted in French, given that they were the victors.
 However, Fowler's research of the accounts of the engagement from Washington and his men reveal that only two of Washington's company spoke French: William La Peyronie and Jacob Van Braam.
 As such, La Peyronie and Van Braam were instructed to negotiate with Villiers, but La Peyronie had been seriously wounded in the initial engagement.
 Consequently, the terms were left to Van Braam to resolve.
 Braam, a former lieutenant in the Dutch army and a teacher of French in Virginia, alongside a captain in the Virginia Regiment, was Washington's de facto French and Dutch translator.
 That said, Van Braam's capability of translating French has been questioned in historiography given that it was not his first language.
-Ultimately, more research is required on Van Bramm's own life to corroborate his capabilities as a translator.
+Ultimately, more research is required on Van Braam's own life to corroborate his capabilities as a translator.
 Regardless, Fowler has translated the terms Van Braam eventually agreed to after consulting Washington:

 Crucially, the terms Van Braam presented to Washington articulated that Jumonville had been an ambassador assassinated by Washington.
 The use of "assassinated" created a political pejorative that placed Washington and his men as the guilty party in the affair.
 Washington was only able to avoid a political scandal surrounding the Jumonville "assassination" affair by insisting he had not comprehended the text Van Braam had given to him, and even going so far as to accuse Van Braam of incompetence or duplicity.